 Since this is breast cancer awareness month, I wanted to talk to you about how cancer has affected my life personally.
-Sadly, cancer is now a full-on epidemic, and none of us are untouched by its impact either personally, or with someone, we know.
+Sadly, cancer is now a full-on epidemic, and none of us are untouched by its impact, either personally or with someone we know.
 As most of you know, Sunshine Botanicals is all about beauty, health, and wellness from a holistic perspective, And the irony of how cancer has impacted my life and my brand is both an unbelievable story and the driving force behind my passion.
-I want to share some of the backstories of how our oncology collection came into being, and the insane irony surrounding the creation of these handcrafted products specifically targeted to heal and repair the devastation cancer does to the skin.
+I want to share some of the backstories of how our oncology collection came into being and the insane irony surrounding the creation of these handcrafted products specifically targeted to heal and repair the devastation cancer does to the skin.

 A cancer diagnosis changes your life – forever.
 How well I know.
 Pancreatic cancer quickly took the life of my husband and partner, Dr. Philip Fritchey – the master herbalist who had a gift for wildcrafting medicinal herbs and plants and deeply understood the healing power and energetics of natural medicine…his unique processing methods that created the products that launched Sunshine Botanicals exist to this day and is what sets our brand apart.
-My amazing father lost his leg to bone cancer, and had more skin cancer surgeries than I can count… he was a very strong man and handled so much with tremendous grace, and I seemed to follow in his footsteps.
-I have personally survived more multiple skin cancers and Moh’s surgeries. …to say I understand the physical and emotional impact of this raging beast is an extreme understatement.
-The irony of all this was, my passion for corrective skincare had me studying aesthetics and skincare at a very young age.
+My amazing father lost his leg to bone cancer and had more skin cancer surgeries than I can count… he was a very strong man and handled so much with tremendous grace, and I seemed to follow in his footsteps.
+I have personally survived multiple skin cancers and Moh’s surgeries. …to say I understand the physical and emotional impact of this raging beast is an extreme understatement.
+The irony of all this was that my passion for corrective skincare had me studying aesthetics and skincare at a very young age.
 In my heart, I knew there had to be effective alternatives somewhere, and conventional drug therapy only suppressed symptoms – I wanted to know what the root causes of these skin disorders were so I could participate in my own healing process.
 Little did I know where this passion to learn alternative methods of healing would take me.

 God had a plan for my life, and I was watching it unfold right in front of me.
-My healing path positioned me to share what I learned to help others and bring the amazing power of plant medicine into healing, and corrective skin care – it was part of the master plan.
+My healing path positioned me to share what I learned to help others and bring the amazing power of plant medicine into healing and corrective skin care – it was part of the master plan.
 Repairing the damage to the skin caused by chemotherapy, radiation, and other cancer treatments is a mission to me, and helping others restore a positive self-image and sense of joy is what it’s all about to me!
 Now, let’s look at a few facts:

-- Sadly, cancer is now epidemic… According to the National Institute of Health, an estimated 1,806,590 new cancer cases will be diagnosed in the United States, and 606,520 people will die from the disease, and approximately 39.5% of men and women will be diagnosed with cancer at some point in their lifetime.
+- Sadly, cancer is now an epidemic… According to the National Institute of Health, an estimated 1,806,590 new cancer cases will be diagnosed in the United States, 606,520 people will die from the disease, and approximately 39.5% of men and women will be diagnosed with cancer at some point in their lifetime.

 The Cancer Survivors Tool Box: A New Beginning

-There is an ocean of information out there and overwhelm comes with the territory of a cancer diagnosis.
+There is an ocean of information out there, and overwhelm comes with the territory of a cancer diagnosis.
 That being said, I want to share some of my favorite resources with you that can provide valuable information from people I trust and help you navigate through all the decision-making processes you may face…

 Cancer patients who undergo chemotherapy and radiation treatments often suffer visible and painful side effects on their skin.
 These treatments kill cancer cells; however – they destroy healthy cells as well.
 The treatments, while killing cancer cells, also affect healthy cells, including the skin and nails.
 Patients can suffer from varying degrees of hair loss, chemo skin discoloration, chemo skin sores, radiation skin burn, as well as skin rashes, dry skin, peeling, blisters, swelling, and loss of feeling.